Using a Solicitor During Mediation

 Should I Use a Solicitor During Family Mediation?

-Family solicitors can no longer offer their clients Legal Aid or Public Funding, unless their firm has a Legal Aid Contract and the case involves domestic violence, which is evidenced.
-This means that anyone who is likely to get Legal Aid because they are on benefits, or on a low income, now has to go via a ‘Legal Services Accredited Family Mediation Service Provider’ unless they can prove that they have been subject to domestic violence.
+Family solicitors can no longer offer their clients Legal Aid unless their firm has a Legal Aid Contract and the case involves domestic violence, which is evidenced.
+This means that anyone who is likely to get Legal Aid because they are on benefits, or on a low income, now has to go via a ‘Legal Services Accredited Family Mediation Service Provider’.

-You don’t need a solicitor for family mediation, but Kent Family Mediation does recommend that you consult with a family solicitor or family lawyer during the family mediation process.
-You may wish to consult a family solicitor to begin with, in order that they can obtain background information, however this is not necessary.
-The family mediator will speak to you about using solicitors for your divorce or family separation and the resolution options that you have during your MIAM (mediation information and assessment meeting).
+You don’t need a solicitor for family mediation, but we do recommend that you consult with a family solicitor during the mediation process.
+You may wish to consult a solicitor to begin with, in order that they can obtain background information, however this is not necessary.
+The mediator will speak to you about using solicitors for your divorce or family separation and the resolution options that you have during your MIAM (mediation information and assessment meeting).
 Your solicitor should tell you that you need to attend a MIAM and find out about how mediation can help you resolve your dispute before you can apply to go to court over a family legal matter.
 You can’t bring your solicitor into any family mediation meeting.

 What Solicitors should tell their family clients